codeforamerica/form-flow/README.md

 1. Download individual files
 2. Download a zip folder with all the files associated with a submission.

-In order to download from any endpoint, the http session must have an attribute of "id" that matches the submission's UUID that you would like to download.
-There are
+In order to download from these endpoints, the HTTP session must have an attribute of "id" that matches the submission's UUID.

 ### Downloading individual files

-To downlodoad individual files a user must reach single-file download
+To download individual files a user can use the single-file download
 endpoint: `/file-download/{submissionId}/{fileId}`.
 The `submissionId` must be included in the session as an attribute and the `fileId` must be found in the `user_files` table in order for the file to be retrieved.